Mongol campaign against the Nizaris: Campaign against Rudbar and Alamut

-As soon as he had been in power, Khurshah announced the Nizari leadership's willingness to submit to the Mongol rule to the nearest Mongol commander, noyan Yasur in Qazvin.
+As soon as he had been in power, Khurshah announced the Nizari leadership's willingness to submit to the Mongol rule to the nearest Mongol commander, noyan Yasur (or Yasa'ur) in Qazvin.
 Yasur replied that the Imam personally should visit Hülegü's camp.
 Skrimishes are recorded between Yasur and the Nizaris of Rudbar: on June 12, he was defeated in a battle on Mount Siyalan near Alamut, where the Nizari forces had been mustered, but managed to harass the Nizaris of the region.

 As Hülegü reached Bistam, his army had enlarged into five tümens, and new commanders were added.
 Many of them were the relatives of Batu Khan.
 From the ulus of Jochi representing the Golden Horde came Quli (son of Orda), Balagha, and Tutar.
 The Chagatai Khanate forces were under Tegüder.
 A contingent of Oirat tribesmen also joined under Buqa Temür.
 No member of Ögedei's family is mentioned.
 Hülegü had with him a thousand squads of siege engineers (probably north Chinese, Khitan and Muslim) skilled in the use of mangonels and naphtha.